Golf Breaks In Kent

 Where To Stay In Kent

-The best place to take advantage of the coastal links courses would be to stay at the Lodge at Princes Golf Club.
+There are a number of great golf hotels in Kent to take advantage of the coastal links courses would be to stay at the Lodge at Princes Golf Club.
 The 38 bedrooms have been designed with the golfer in mind and the two suites offer exceptional quality and spectacular views.